-On Sunday, June 30, 2013, over one and a half million people in thousands of churches in all 50 states will be on their knees, praying for our nation.
+On Sunday, June 28, 2015, a growing number of faithful Christians will be on their knees across America, praying for our nation.
 To join this movement, visit Call2Fall.com and click "I'm in."
-When you do, you will see your first name and your state pop up on the front page of the website.
+When you do, you will see your first name and state pop up on the front page of the website.

-Watch our short video about the first prayer in the Continental Congress.
+Please watch our short video about the first prayer in the Continental Congress.
 Many of our Founding Fathers were moved to tears and to greater dependence on God as they faced grave uncertainty on the eve of war with Great Britain.
 May we, too, humble ourselves in prayer before God in this pivotal year for our nation!

 Forward the video to your pastor and ask if your church could set aside a few minutes in your June28th worship services to pray for our nation.
 There are many church-friendly tools and resources like this brief video on our website, that can help your church have a meaningful Call2Fall.